Kodotautas/Data-Engineering/README.md

 8 - Real-time data pipeline using Rust in GCP.
 The pipeline utilizes Pub/Sub.
 The ingested data loaded into BigQuery.

-9 - Example how to use Gemini Pro as a text translator in BigQuery.
+9 - Example how to use Gemini Pro LLM as a text translator in BigQuery.